-If you’re familiar with ASO, you know how difficult it can be to fully measure the impact of your ASO work.
+If you’re familiar with ASO, you know how difficult it can be to fully measure the impact of your ASO efforts.
 When you release a new version of your app on the App or Play Store, you want to closely monitor how the changes you’ve submitted have impacted your keyword rankings.

-We’re happy to present you our new keyword movement detector: You select an app and two dates and AppTweak shows you the keywords that have had the highest ranking movements from one date to another.
+We’re happy to present to you our new keyword movement detector: You select an app and two dates and AppTweak shows you the keywords that have had the highest ranking movements from one date to another.